TheOddAdi8/Senior-Seminar-Duggal/README.md

 ## 1/26/24
 I have successfully found out the most popular sessions from each choice and how many people picked each session (ex: 17 people picked session 15 as their first choice).

+## 1/30/24
+I heavily cleaned up data (removed useless data such as submission time), created a new method that finds the most popular choice based on a point ranking system.